 - 3. One-off tournament on littleGolem with 7 participants; 14 games were played: link

 - The Go Without Borders project http://www.gowithoutborders.com/ is an online server where players can meet to play 9x9, 13x13, or 19x19 games.
 Alternatively, users can download the free client application to play two-player games on their own Windows or Mac PCs.
 This server provides panning but not wraparound .

 - Torigo server Torigo.io.
 Provides panning, but not wraparound.
 Mobile-friendly; for 9x9, 13x13 and 19x19 board sizes.

 - Variant go server implements t-Go for board sizes: 5x5, 7x7, 9x9 ...
 19x19, 21x21, 23x23, 25x25.
-Wraparound is provided, but not panning.
+Wraparound and panning are both provided.
 Other variants can be combined with t-Go on this server, so it is possible for instance to play phantom t-Go.
 This server lets all games that have been played be viewed online.